sfarhat/Karaoke/README.md

 ### Backend Design (Flask/Python)

+- To get the song audio, I used the [`youtube-dl`](https://github.com/ytdl-org/youtube-dl) library to scrape Youtube for the video containing the song's audio, and extracted it via `ffmpeg`.
 - To get the lyrics, I used the `requests` and `beautifulsoup4` libraries to scrape Google Search results, since they conveniently serve the raw lyrics.
-- To get the song audio, I used the [`youtube-dl`](https://github.com/ytdl-org/youtube-dl) library to scrape Youtube for the video containing the song's audio, and extracted it via `ffmpeg`.
 - For improved alignment, I passed the song into a source separator.
 I chose to use [`Spleeter by Deezer`](https://github.com/deezer/spleeter) since they provided an easy to use Python API.
 - To get the alignment, I passed in the lyrics and separated vocals into a forced aligner.
 I chose to use the [`Gentle Aligner`](https://github.com/lowerquality/gentle) in the form of a Docker container which functions as a REST API.
 Unfortunately, the official container on Docker Hub is not actively maintained, so I'm using this updated one instead [`cnbeining/gentle`](https://hub.docker.com/r/cnbeining/gentle)

 ### Frontend Design

-1. An HTML form will receive the desired song and artist name
+1. An HTML form will receive the desired song/artist name and desired mode (for now karaoke is only supported)
-2. Javascript uses the Fetch API to query the Flask backend for the data/behavior it wants in the following order

-    1. Lyrics via the URL `/lyrics?song-name={song name}+artist-name={artist name}`.
-It receives an `OK` response if the backend successfully saves the lyrics to a local `.txt` file
-    2. Audio via `/audio?song-name={song name}+artist-name={artist name}`.
-It receives an `OK` response if the backend successfully saves the song to a local `.mp3` file
-    3. Source separation via `/source-separator`.
-It receives an `OK` response if the backend successfuly separates the song audio and saves a local `vocals.wav` file
-    4. Alignment via `/alignment`.
-If successful, it receives a `JSON` with the word-to-timestamps for each word in the lyrics
+2. Javascript uses the Fetch API to query the Flask backend with one POST request at the `/create-alignment` endpoint, creating and storing the relevant files in a directory named after the title of the Youtube video the song was downloaded from (this is for consistency among multiple requests mapping to the same song).
+For example, say we requested a song which downloaded its audio from a Youtube video called "Example Song".
+The directory would be organized as follows:

+        - Example Song/
+            - lyrics.txt
+            - song.wav (used for audio player)
+            - song/
+                - vocals.wav (used for improved alignment)
+                - accompaniment.wav (used for audio player if desired)
+            - align.json

 3. Display the fetched lyrics
-4. Create a player for the fetched song
+4. Fetch the song from the `/audio/Example Song` endpoint and feed it into a player
-5. Feed the alignment `JSON` into an animation pipeline that will highlight the appropriate word(s) in time with the song playing
+5. Fetch the alignment from the `/alignment/Example Song` endpoint and feed it into an animation pipeline that will highlight the appropriate word(s) in time with the song playing

 This entire process takes between 1-2 minutes.
 The very first run will take a bit longer because it needs to download the pretrained models necessary for the aligner to work.